 The Cashiers and Student Accounts section serves as a depository for the cash receipts collected by University departments and organizations and for maintaining student account and student loan records.
 This section is responsible for the appropriate charging, billing, and timely collecting of student tuition and fees, student loans, and other debts owed to the University.
 Students should contact the Cashiers and Student Accounts Office concerning questions and/or inquiries about their account or loan.

-Upon receipt of the form in the Office of Accounting Services, the documentation is reviewed.
+Upon receipt of the form in the Office of the Controller, the documentation is reviewed.
 If additional documentation is required, the department/individual(s) making the request to establish the fund will be contacted.
 No further action is taken until all documentation is complete.
 It should be noted that certain funds cannot be established until an award or funding authority is received from the funding agency, e.g. contract and grant accounts.